 Unless you live in a medical facility, you probably don’t require a MERV ranking higher than 13.
 In fact, the majority of residential HVAC units are specifically engineered to run with a filter with a MERV rating under 13.
 Frequently you will discover that good systems have been designed to work with a MERV ranking of 8 or 11.

 All filters with a MERV ranking of 5 should trap most of the common nuisances, like pollen, pet dander and dust.
 Some filters claim to be able to catch mold spores, but we suggest having a professional get rid of mold rather than trying to hide the problem with a filter.

 Sometimes the packaging indicates how frequently your filter should be replaced.
 In our experience, the accordion-style filters work better, and are worth the additional expense.

 Filters are created from differing materials, with one-use fiberglass filters being the most common.
 Polyester and pleated filters grab more debris but may reduce your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might be interested in using a HEPA filter, remember that's like installing a MERV 16 filter in your heating and cooling system.
 It’s highly unrealistic your unit was made to work with amount of resistance.
-If you’re worried about indoor air quality in Savannah, think over adding a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This unit works along with your HVAC system.